 2. Turn up the Temperature When You’re Away

 You may have heard that maintaining a constant temperature in your home is an efficient and money-saving tactic when it comes to your cooling system.
-Many people believe that allowing their homes to warm up will unnecessarily tax their air conditioners, causing the units to work harder to re-cool a space than to maintain a consistently cool temperature.
+Many people believe that allowing their homes to warm up will tax their air conditioners, causing the units to work harder to re-cool a space.

 This, however, is a myth.
-Experts actually recommend turning your thermostat up at least a few degrees when you are away from home on a warm day, and turning it back down to the desired temperature when you return.
+Experts actually recommend turning your thermostat up at least a few degrees when you are away from home on a warm day.
+You can then turn it back down to the desired temperature when you return.

 3. Install a Programmable Thermostat

 A programmable thermostat can allow you to adjust the temperature of your home without the hassle of having to remember to do so, or having to sit and sweat while you wait for your home to return to a comfortable temperature.

 These thermostats allow you to create a schedule for your home cooling.
 You tell your thermostat when it should turn the temperature up or down at various points during the day.
 Once you’ve plugged in the settings, you don’t have to worry about remembering to turn the temperature up when you leave or back down again when you return.
 Instead, the thermostat will have your house at the desired temperature when you arrive.